-What is Investor's Hub or iHub?
+What Is Investor's Hub or iHub?

-I for one went there to help obtain different perspectives, perhaps information I'd not found yet, and to learn things about trading on the OTC.
+I, for one, went there to help obtain different perspectives, perhaps information I'd not found yet, and to learn things about trading on the OTC.
 When I got there, however, I learned very quickly that not everyone there was there to help.
 In fact, many were there for quite the opposite.

-What Makes iHub A Basher's Paradise?
+What Makes iHub a Basher's Paradise?

-Let's be clear, you'll find bashers on more than just iHub.
-As a matter of fact, you'd probably be harder pressed to find a chat room for an OTC stock that doesn't have a basher or two sneaktheir way in.
+Let's be clear; you'll find bashers on more than just iHub.
+As a matter of fact, you'd probably be harder pressed to find a chat room for an OTC stock that doesn't have a basher or two sneak their way in.
 So what makes Investor's Hub so bad?

-First, the boards get over run with them.
+First, the boards get overrun with them.
 They seem to have found a home on iHub where if you post something that supports the investment, they will begin to post repeatedly in groups in order to drive that information into an abyss of bash posts.
 What's worse?

 The boards on iHub have moderators.
 People assigned to watch over the board so to speak.
-They have the power to "sticky" important information regarding the stock being discussed as well as delete comments they feel are against their policy or...in some cases, don't fit the moderators agenda.
+They have the power to "sticky" important information regarding the stock being discussed as well as delete comments they feel are against their policy or, in some cases, don't fit the moderators' agenda.

 I personally have had my comments, which were clean and completely within their rules, be deleted from the board.
 No explanation.
 Just deleted.
-Meanwhile, basher posts were being "stickied" to the top and I am not alone.
+Meanwhile, basher posts were being "stickied" to the top, and I am not alone.
 Many iHub refugees have echoed the same thing on Facebook and Twitter after fleeing the site to join other groups.

 Sadly, these bashers are determined and will follow folks to other sites using fake accounts to infiltrate other groups on other sites.
-Be careful who you mention another group to join to.
+Be careful who you mention another group to join.
 Bashers can be like bed bugs.
 You didn't mean to bring them home but there you are heating your home up to 115 degrees to get rid of them.

 What Is a "Basher"?

 A "basher" is a person who sets out to ruin the credibility of a stock or company that has shares on the open market.
-They do this usually for two reasons.
-They either profit from falling share prices via a method called "shorting" or they wish to scare investors into selling their shares at low prices so that they can buy them at less than what they believe they are actually worth.
+They usually do this for two reasons.
+They either profit from falling share prices via a method called "shorting," or they wish to scare investors into selling their shares at low prices so that they can buy them at less than what they believe they are actually worth.

-There are a few who just enjoy stirring the pot but usually if a person sells their position in a stock, they leave any chats or forums where that stock is the main topic of discussion.
+There are a few who just enjoy stirring the pot, but usually, if a person sells their position in a stock, they leave any chats or forums where that stock is the main topic of discussion.
 Why wouldn't they?
 Who wants to sit and talk about a stock they are no longer invested in?
 A basher, that's who.

 It's worth noting that there are some bashers who are actually paid by others to do their dirty work.
-A big time investor who perhaps stands to make thousands of dollars shorting a stock doesn't actually want to sit and bash their day away so, they pay others a fraction of what they believe they'll make to do so for them.
+A big-time investor who perhaps stands to make thousands of dollars shorting a stock doesn't actually want to sit and bash their day away so they pay others a fraction of what they believe they'll make to do so for them.

 There are even writers, not unlike myself, who create articles specifically to bash a targeted stock.
 They are like sledgehammers because when people find these articles via searches to learn about a potential investment, they believe what they read.
-They trust it because "It's a whole website and looks legit." or "It came up in a search.
+They trust it because "It's a whole website and looks legit" or "It came up in a search.
 It must be true."

-"Pumpers" Can Be Just As Bad
+"Pumpers" Can Be Just as Bad

 "Pumpers" are just the opposite of a basher and can be just as dangerous.
 They deceivingly hype a stock to help drive up the cost so they can sell it for gains.
-If it sounds to good to be true, it probably is.
+If it sounds too good to be true, it probably is.